Group minimums can vary by show—generally between 10 to 20 tickets. The minimum for each show is indicated on the individual show’s page on this site.

 Performances are rarely canceled due to weather conditions.
 If a show is canceled, we will make every effort to reschedule your group, or we may issue a refund if rescheduling is not possible.

-Please contact us immediately 866-302-0995 if your group will not be able to get to the theatre, due to weather conditions.
+Please contact Broadway Inbound immediately 866-302-0995 if your group will not be able to get to the theatre, due to weather conditions.
 We will make every effort to assist you in rescheduling, at the discretion of the box office.

-While there is no required dress code, going to the theatre is a special occasion and many people do dress for the event.
+While there is no required dress code for a Broadway show, going to the theatre is a special occasion and many people do dress for the event.

 Phones must be turned off during the performance, but you may be able to take pictures and share your experience before and after the show, and at intermission.
 Many theatres offer free WIFI, and shows have great ways to share social content and be a part of the conversation.